micmejia/bible-dump/AMPC/James/Jas 2.md

 You believe that God is one; you do well.
-So do the demons believe and shudder [in terror and horror such as [^a]make a man's hair stand on end and contract the surface of his skin]!
+So do the demons believe and shudder [in terror and horror such as make a man's hair stand on end and contract the surface of his skin]!